 Mercurey and Givry

-The wines of Mercurey and Givry are generally fruity, indulgents and nicely balanced.
-They are also much more affordable than those from the previously mentioned appellations, while still guaranteeing a high-level tasting experience.
+The wines of Mercurey and Givry are generally fruity, indulgent and nicely balanced.These are also much more affordable in terms of price than those from the previously mentioned appellations, while guaranteeing a high-level tasting experience.

 Mercurey and Givry therefore offer remarkable value for money and the wines from these appellations are an excellent way to share a wonderful Burgundy discovery without breaking the bank!

-Pinot Noir vines in the Gevrey-Chambertin AOC
+Pinot Noir vines on the Gevrey-Chambertin AOC

 Burgundy white wines to offer

-Just like the red wines (if not more so), Burgundy white wines are also renowned for their quality and diversity.
+Just like red wines (if not more so), Burgundy white wines are also renowned for their quality and diversity.
 Here are some recommendations for an unforgettable gift.

 Chablis